jbirddog/blue/README.md

 1. Add fasm2 dep in Makefile to git submodule init
 1. setq, etc stack effects feel backwards when not in test code
    1. see swap in op_setvarq, etc
-1. Use setvarq for here/sethere?
-1. Use setvarq for ip/setip?
+1. Better name for `op_oph` since opcode handler has different meaning in the vm
 1. Bring back a simpiler version of the `blue` language
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end
 1. Grok more fasmg magic to improve blasm syntax